leanprover-community/blog/posts/lte-examples.md

 They certainly helped convince us!
 We encourage the readers of this post to download the repository, build it locally, and explore the various definitions and proofs using the `#check` and `#print` commands, as well as the "jump to definition" functionality available with the supported editors.
 Even better would be writing additional examples to explore the definitions.
-For those readers who are still skeptical (or curious), it's always possible to follow and unravel the definitions all the way down to the axioms of Lean's type theory.
+For those readers who are still skeptical (or curious, or paranoid), it's always possible to follow and unravel the definitions all the way down to the axioms of Lean's type theory.